HydroClim Minnesota for Early May 2022

 Where we stand now:

-- Seasonal precipitation totals so far (April 1 through May 4) ranked well below the historical median in south central and parts of southeast Minnesota, with a large swath in the 70th percentile or above from west-central to north central and northeast Minnesota.
+- Seasonal precipitation totals so far (April 1 through May 10) ranked well above the historical median over the central and north, with large areas of northwest Minnesota in the 98th percentile for the period.
+Precipitation is below the median over southwest Minnesota.

 [see: Seasonal Precipitation, Percent Normal and Ranking Maps]

-- The U. S. Drought Monitor map released on May 6, 2021 depicts 37% of the state with some level of drought designation.
-This is much improved since April.
-Last year at this time 4% of the state was Abnormally Dry.
-On May 6, 2021, about 21% of the state was Abnormally Dry, and 15% of the state in Moderate Drought conditions.
-A small area in Kittson and Marshall County in northwest Minnesota had Severe Drought conditions.
+- The wet April continued to ease the drought situation and on May 3, less than 7% of the state had any kind of drought indicator on the US.
+Drought Monitor, mostly confined to the south west and south central parts of the state.
+On May 3, 2022, about 6% of the state was Abnormally Dry, and .1% of the state in Moderate Drought conditions, confined to the far south central part of the state.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]